hiltmon/hiltmon.com/source/_posts/2013-04-17-18-months-of-octopress.markdown

 ### Customizing It

 Given that [Octopress][1] is a wrapper around the lovely [Jekyll][9], you need command line fu to operate it.
-But the commands are simple and well documented.
+The commands are simple and well documented, start with `rake -T`.

 Since I am lazy, I scripted up the set of commands to create new posts and publish the site and wrote about it in [Octopress Post and Publish][10].
 After 18 months, using these macros are habitual.